fmcato/octave-mcp/README.md

 ## Prerequisites

-- Go 1.20+ (for building/running)
+- Go 1.21+ (for building/running)
-- Octave installed and available in PATH
+- GNU Octave installed and available in PATH (tested version 8.4.0)

 ## Installation